mecid/mecid.github.io/_posts/2021-06-30-the-many-faces-of-buttons-in-swiftui.md

 ![button-bordered](/public/buttons-bordered.png)

 BorderedButtonStyle provides you a bordered button appearance with rounded corners that you can see in many places across the iOS system.

+> To learn more about buttons and how to create custom button style, take a look at my ["Mastering buttons in SwiftUI"](/2020/02/19/mastering-buttons-in-swiftui/) post.

 #### Button tint
 There is a new tint view modifier that we should use to override the default accent color.
 Unlike an app's accent color, which can be overridden by user preference, the tint color is always respected.